morganw-code/understanding-ts/README.md

       this.title = t;
     }

-    // describes that 'this' should only ever be used in context of Document print(this: Book) {
+    // describes that 'this' should only ever be used in context of Book print(this: Book) {
       console.log(this.title);
     }